leon-matthews/rocket-test/README.md

 Produce GUI for testing team to visualise the behivour of multiple devices simultaneously, using only the Python standard library and PyQt5.

+I have allowed myself the weekend to complete the task.
+Despite the short timeframe, I have done my best to produce the sort of work I would produce if I were to paid to build this sort of progam - with an eye on testability and extensibility.

+# Requirements

-Requires at least Python 3.11, as it makes heavy use of optional static typing.
+PyQt5 and at least Python 3.11, as it makes heavy use of optional static typing.

 ## Tasks